A Brief History of Kayaking

 Main Types of Kayaks

 There were typically two main types of kayaks.
-The first was made from driftwood.
-The second was constructed from whalebones.
+The first was made from driftwood, and the second was constructed from whalebones.
 Both types were covered in animal skins and coated in whale fat to make them waterproof.
 Seal bladders were often filled with air and attached to specific sections of the boat to make it more buoyant.
 While these kayaks were extremely lightweight and easy to carry, they were not very durable.

 Comparing the Size